Kryku/wordpress-dev-tools/README.md

    - **Code Snippet Runner**: Test a function or shortcode like `[my_shortcode]`.
    - **Cron Scheduler**: Check cron jobs, hit "Run Now," or schedule a new one like `my_custom_hook`.
    - **Performance Profiler**: See how fast (or slow) your page loads, spot heavy queries.
+   - **Email Tester**: Send a test email, check logs, resend failures, or clear the slate.
    - **SOS**: Enable it in settings first, then hit the direct URL when disaster strikes—no admin login needed, just basic auth creds (`admin`/`ohf*k` by default, change ‘em!).

 ## Example Scenarios